FlexiBO: A Decoupled Cost-Aware Multi-Objective Optimization Approach for Deep Neural Networks: Introduction

-Our primary contributions are as follows: \begin{itemize} \item We propose {\sf FlexiBO}: a new cost-aware multi-objective optimization approach that iteratively selects the next configuration and an objective to measure in multi-objective optimization scenarios (Section \ref{sec:flexibo}). \item We also propose a new acquisition function that allows for trade-off between the additional information gained through an evaluation and the cost being incurred as a result of the evaluation (Section \ref{sec:acquisition}). \item We comprehensively evaluate multiple variations of {\sf FlexiBO} with different acquisition functions in 7 different types of DNN architectures selected from 3 different domains and compare its performance to {\sf PAL}, random search, and two forms of single-objective Bayesian optimization methods (Section~\ref{sec:evaluation}). \end{itemize}
+\begin{itemize} \item[$\blacktriangleright$] We propose \tool: a cost-aware approach for multi-objective Bayesian optimization that selects \emph{a design} and \emph{an objective} for evaluation.
+It allows to trade off the additional information gained through an evaluation and the cost being incurred as a result of the evaluation (Section \ref{sec:flexibo}).

-The code and experimental data that can be used to replicate our experiments are also available at \url{https://github.com/softsys4ai/FlexiBO}.